Ralph Works Chaney: Early career

 assistant professor before returning to the University of Chicago to resume his education.
 In 1919, Chaney earned his doctorate degree in geology.
 In 1920, Chaney was appointed Research Associate of the Carnegie Institution.
 He continued teaching at Iowa until 1922.

+University of California

 Following an invitation from John Campbell Merriam, Chaney took a position at the University of California, Berkeley while still continuing to do research for the Carnegie Institution.
 In 1925, he joined Roy Chapman Andrews' third Central Asiatic Expedition in Mongolia.
 Chaney joined as the expedition's paleobotanist under the recommendation of William Diller Matthew.
 He continued alone into Manchuria to collect additional specimens.